15 February 2021

 - Highly Commended – 'Building Project of the Year', Constructing Excellence South West Awards 2020

 - Shortlisted –'Health, Safety & Wellbeing Award', Constructing Excellence South West Awards 2020

 Works took place at Devonport Towers, in the Devonport region of Plymouth, in a busy residential area to the west of the city centre.
 The three towers, rising to a maximum height of 19 storeys, are in proximity to the port and the River Tamar.
 The three blocks – Lynher House, Tamar House and Tavy House – underwent a complete external refurbishment.
-Throughout the project, a total of 270 homes and 325 residents remained in residential use.
+Throughout the project, 325 people remained resident in 270 homes.

-Appointed as Principal Contractor by our repeat clients Plymouth Community Homes (PCH), Mi-space completed cladding removal work and the installation of upgraded sprinklers and fire alarm installation at three high-rise residential blocks in Plymouth.
+Appointed as Principal Contractor by our repeat customer Plymouth Community Homes (PCH), Mi-space completed cladding removal work and the installation of upgraded sprinklers and fire alarm installation at three high-rise residential blocks in Plymouth.

 Mi-space managed the installation in terms of health and safety, resident liaison and managing the design interfaces.
 Despite the sensitive nature of the works, the building remained fully occupied throughout the project.
 Phase 1 of the internal and external fire protection measures, with a project value of circa £1.7m, involved installation of the sprinkler systems combined with external preconstruction investigations, following a 12-month period of due diligence under a series of letters of instruction.
 Working closely with the client’s team, including Lead Designer Bailey Partnerships, Mi-space de-risked the project whilst maintaining fire integrity.
 Phase 2 commenced in November 2018 under a new contract of circa £12m.